syncfusion-content/wpf-docs/wpf/DockingManager/Pattern-and-Practices.md

 * Microsoft.Practices.ServiceLocation.dll
 * Microsoft.Practices.Unity.dll

-7. In the Shell project, add the reference to the type of DockingManager module by registering with ModuleCatalog instance in the ConfigureModuleCatalog method
+7. In the Shell project, add the reference to the type of DockingManager module by registering with ModuleCatalog instance in the ConfigureModuleCatalog method.

 {% highlight c# %}